-Millions believe Green Peace’s information as accurate, in spite of the evidence, Japanese and Faroe Islanders eat whale meat, one claims the meat is a by-product of scientific research, the other claim the slaughter is a tradition of their culture.
+Despite the evidence, Japanese and Faroe Islanders eat whale meat, and one claims the flesh is a by-product of scientific research, the other claim the slaughter is a tradition of their culture.
 Petrochemical companies fell forests and ignore concerns about the ozone layer.
-The companies indicate fuel is essential to the world economy and ignore the possibility the ecology of the planet is essential to life.
+The companies indicate fuel is essential to the world economy and ignore the possibility that the planet’s ecology is vital to life.

 Sometimes there is a need for acceptance:

 Determined attacks on vinyl ignore the benefits of P.V.C blood bags and piping used in every hospital.
 A vegetarian comments livestock farming is cruel and unnecessary.
 And if we were all vegetarians?
-The farmer soon slaughters the last cow, sheep and pig.
-Because the animals will not be kept without demand for their meat.
+The farmer soon slaughters the last cow, sheep and: animals have no use without the demand for their meat.
 The paradox is no requirement, no livestock.
-The argument is settled, no meat production, no meat producing animals, no cruelty.
+The argument is settled, no meat production, no meat-producing animals, no cruelty.

-However, to write about and accept reality; even though, the reality is not acceptable, is essential to open-minded and critical (critical as in ‘accurate’) thinking.
-I do not argue the benefits or disadvantages of plastics as most often there no viable alternatives.
+However, to write about and accept reality; even though the truth is not acceptable, it is essential to open-minded and critical (critical as in “accurate” thinking.
+I do not argue the benefits or disadvantages of plastics as most often, there are no viable alternatives.
 I eat mostly plant-based diet, and if there were no meat, I would not be concerned.
-Although no livestock is the probable outcome of universal vegetarianism.
+However, no livestock is the probable outcome of universal vegetarianism.
 An open-minded thinker can review the point or provide a contra-argument and no matter what his conclusion accept the right of others to embellish their beliefs.

-Writing about the difficult aspects of any situation or belief can cause automatic dislike:
+Writing about the problematic aspects of any situation or belief can cause automatic dislike:

-We can easily be disliked when we are unafraid to review (and air) all aspects of an idea, belief, methodology or lifestyle.
-It is easy to pre-judge another because he wishes to be fair and see the whole picture, before making a judgement.
-Remember, because a person can review the whole picture, it does not mean she has drawn a conclusion.
+We can quickly be disliked when we are unafraid to review (and air) all aspects of an idea, belief, methodology or lifestyle.
+It is easy to pre-judge another because he wishes to be fair and see the whole picture before making a judgement.
+Remember, because a person can review the entire image, it does not mean she has concluded.
 Moral, ethical and social aspects are also part of making a decision.

-There is a campaign to change the teaching practices in schools.
-The suggestion is ‘do not teach facts, teach the kids how to think’.
-How can this work?
+There is a campaign to change teaching practices in schools.
+The suggestion is “not teach facts, teach the kids how to think” How can this work?
 The child would need to understand how to reason without bias and prejudice.
-That’s a tough call; I’m not opposing the idea, I am questioning the how of the idea?
-The accepted way of learning to think and reason is to review and reassess and learn the aspects of a subject.
-This is why history is an important subject, it is not the facts which is of total importance, it is the outcome of leaders ‘actions’ which is the lesson.
+That’s a tough call; I’m not opposing the idea, I am questioning the how of the picture?
+The accepted way of learning to think and the reason is to review and reassess and learn the aspects of a subject: this is why history is an important subject, and it is not the facts which are of total importance, it is the outcome of leaders’ actions which is the lesson.
 History (on a deeper level) teaches us to think.

-If it is decided to teach about open-minded critical thinking children would have to face hard facts.
-For examples, they would need to know: some will have to endure hard physical work as manual labour is part of society.
-Others will become drivers and warehouse workers.
-Many will succumb to social charity.
-The majority will become slaves to the rich minority.
+If it is decided to teach about open-minded, critical thinking children would have to face hard facts.
+For example, they would need to know that some will have to endure hard physical work as manual labour is part of society.
+Some become drivers and warehouse workers.
+Others succumb to social charity, and the majority become slaves to the wealthy minority.
 The possibility of fame and celebrity is millions to one odds.
-How do you tell the kids ‘Most people do not achieve their dreams’?
-If the way forward is to teach critical thinking as a primary subject, the advocates of the idea should consider the aspects of reasoning without emotion and making conclusions from the facts, not perceived ‘truths’.
+How do you tell the kids “most people do not achieve their dreams’?’

 The open-minded way of thinking: